These are independent local services for carers of all ages, supporting people with any condition.

 - Information and advice on issues such as benefits, grants and other help available.

 - Giving carers a voice so that they are listened to by local decision makers.

 - Helping carers to share experiences though group support and social activities.

 - Access to education, training and employment.

 - Supporting young carers through preventative, whole family work and clubs, activities and mentoring in schools.

 The Carers Trust Network Partner has given me opportunities to grow my confidence through taking part in activities and events I'd never dreamed of.

-52 Network Partners offer regulated care services which means they provide the special quality of care that gives carers the peace of mind to let someone else care for their family member or friend.
+Over 50 Network Partners offer regulated services which means they provide the special quality of care that gives carers the peace of mind to let someone else care for their family member or friend.

 By providing flexible, tailored services to people of all ages and with a range of disabilities and health conditions, Network Partner staff build long and trusted relationships with the carer and person they care for.

-Regulated care providers offer care in the home to enable carers to take a break.
+Regulated service providers offer care in the home to enable carers to take a break.